Felienne/LiveSpreadsheets/paper.md

   Copy-Paste Tracking in Spreadsheets: Single Point of Change without Compromising Direct Manipulation Live Copy-Paste in Spreadsheets
   Turning duplication into an asset
-  -->
+  Emergen Abstraction
+  Two flies with one stone: abstraction and directness in spreadsheets -->